Steven Fisk

 Steven Christopher Fisk (born April 17, 1997) is an American professional golfer.
 He won his first PGA Tour event at the 2025 Sanderson Farms Championship.

 Early life and amateur career

 Fisk was born in Atlanta, Georgia in 1997.
 He played college golf at Georgia Southern University where he won nine times including four consecutive tournaments in 2018.
 He finished second individually at the 2019 NCAA golf championship and played on the winning 2019 Walker Cup tteam.

 Professional career

 Fisk turned professional in 2019.
 He played on the PGA Tour Canada in 2021 where he had one top-10 finish.
 He played on the Korn Ferry Tour from 2022 to 2024, winning once at the 2024 Club Car Championship.
 By finishing fourth on the 2024 Korn Ferry Tour points list, he earned his 2025 PGA Tour card.
 He picked up his first PGA Tour win in October at the Sanderson Farms Championship.
+In July 2026, Fisk won the ISCO Championship with a par on the third playoff hole against Taylor Pendrith.